Toni77777/awesome-swiftui-libraries/README.md

 [scroll to top](#readme)
 - [ExytePopupView](https://github.com/exyte/PopupView) - Toasts and popups library written with SwiftUI
 - [ToastUI](https://github.com/quanshousio/ToastUI) - A simple way to show toast in SwiftUI.
+- [SSToastMessage](https://github.com/SimformSolutionsPvtLtd/SSToastMessage) - SSToastMessage is written purely in SwiftUI.
+It will add toast, alert, and floating message view over the top of any view.
+It is intended to be simple, lightweight, and easy to use.
+It will be a popup with a single line of code.

 ## Util
 [scroll to top](#readme)